tomche1234/Distributed-Imaging-Services/Readme.md

 ## 3.1 PostgreSQL Database

-Used by App3 to store processed image metadata and SIFT keypoint data.
+Used by data-logger to store processed image metadata and SIFT keypoint data.

 Database: `voyis_main`
 Table structure: